Cathelicidin antimicrobial peptide: Characteristics

 Cathelicidins range in size from 12 to 80 amino acid residues and have a wide range of structures.
 Most cathelicidins are linear peptides with 23-37 amino acid residues, and fold into amphipathic α-helices.
 Additionally cathelicidins may also be small-sized molecules (12-18 residues) with beta-hairpin structures, stabilized by one or two disulphide bonds.
 Even larger cathelicidin peptides (39-80 amino acid residues) are also present.
 These larger cathelicidins display repetitive proline motifs forming extended polyproline-type structures.

 In 1995, Gudmundsson et al. assumed that the active antimicrobial peptide is formed of a 39-residue C-terminal domain (termed FALL-39).
 However, only a year later stated that the matured AMP, now called LL-37, is in reality two amino acids shorter than FALL-39.

 The cathelicidin family shares primary sequence homology with the cystatin family of cysteine proteinase inhibitors, although amino acid residues thought to be important in such protease inhibition are usually lacking.

 Cleavage products

 LL-37 is cleaved into a number of smaller fragments which retain anti-microbial and anti-cancer effects but generally have a lower toxicity to human cells.
-RK-31, KS-30 and KR-20 are naturally occurring fragments, while other related peptides have been made synthetically based on natural fragments of LL-37 during research into cathlicidins, and in some cases have amino acid substitutions.
+RK-31, KS-30 and KR-20 are naturally occurring fragments, while other related peptides have been made synthetically based on natural fragments of LL-37 during research into cathelicidins, and in some cases have amino acid substitutions.